 clusters of galaxies.

-Multinational and International
+Multinational and International (often with US partners)

 mission for the ESA science program, incorporating a single telescope

 with a fixed focal length (12 m) and two interchangeable instruments